-Apache, as an Investing Partner and the General Partner, owns 53 Units, or 5.1 percent of the outstanding Units of the Partnership, as of December 31, 2007.
-Directors and officers of Apache own four Units, less than one percent of the Partnership's Units, as of December 31, 2007.
+Apache, as an Investing Partner and the General Partner, owns 53 Units, or 5.2 percent of the outstanding Units of the Partnership, as of December 31, 2008.
+Directors and officers of Apache own four Units, less than one percent of the Partnership's Units, as of December 31, 2008.
 Apache owns a one-percent General Partner interest (15 equivalent Units).
-To the knowledge of the Partnership, no Investing Partner owns, of record or beneficially, more than five percent of the Partnership's outstanding Units, except for Apache which owns 53 Units or 5.1 percent of the outstanding Units.
+To the knowledge of the Partnership, no Investing Partner owns, of record or beneficially, more than five percent of the Partnership's Units of 5.2 percent of the outstanding Units.